kuyazee/kuyazee/README.md

 ### Hi there 👋

-🔭 &nbsp; Working at an outsourcing company at [@stratpoint](https://stratpoint.com/)
+🔭 &nbsp; Working at an outsourcing company at [@stratpoint](https://stratpoint.com/) (Jan 2020-Present)

 📶 &nbsp; Working on an app for an up and coming Telco in the PH at [@globe](https://www.globe.com.ph/)

-🏥 &nbsp; Working on an app that for public health in the PH at [@innovationsch](https://innovationsch.org/)
+🏥 &nbsp; Working on an app that for public health in the PH at [@innovationsch](https://innovationsch.org/) (Nov 2020-Present

-🌱 &nbsp; Currently learning Product Management
+🌱 &nbsp; Currently learning Product Management and Google Cloud

 🇵🇭 &nbsp; Volunteering in tech communities in the Philippines at [@flutterph](https://flutter.ph/) and [@swiftph](https://swift.ph/), join us!